MileHacker Logo

 Using Technology & Cash

-• Use 2GIS App: Download and use for real-time bus tracking and route planning, overcoming language barriers.
+• Use 2GIS App: Download and use for real-tracking buses in real time and route preparation, overcoming language barriers.

-• Cash Ready: Always have small denominations of KZT prepared for cash payments to the driver.
+• Cash Ready: Always carry small denominations of KZT prepared for cash payments to the driver.

 • Avoid Peak Hours: Expect crowded buses during morning and evening commutes; plan travel during off-peak times for comfort.